 On the ground, ANSPs, airlines, and other organizations (e.g., engine manufacturers) use their own ground network and connect directly to ACSPs or via intermediate ground service providers.
 For simplicity, the connectivity between ground end user networks and ACSPs may be viewed as a homogeneous ground/ground internetwork, where each air/ground subnetwork may present one or more “points of presence” onto the ground/ground internetwork, through which communications to connected aircraft can be routed.

-Although not shown in Figure 2-1, the transition to ATN/IPS must address interoperability among aircraft and ground entities exchanging messages among different networks.
+Although not shown in Figure C-1, the transition to ATN/IPS must address interoperability among aircraft and ground entities exchanging messages among different networks.
 Aircraft may have dual protocol stacks for ATN and ACARS operation (e.g., OSI+ACARS or IPS+ACARS).
 Similarly, not all ground systems will support OSI and/or IPS variants.
-Therefore, ground system gateways will be required to support interoperability, as further described in Section 3.6.
+Therefore, ground system gateways will be required to support interoperability, as further described in ARINC 858 Part 2.

 ATN/IPS Applications and Services